Your local or family doctor can test for prostate cancer with a blood test and a rectal (back passage) examination.

 Isotope bone scan

-MRIs use a magnetic field rather than X-rays to produce images of a cross-section of the inside of your body.
-Sometimes, a special dye is injected as part of the process to ensure the resulting image is clear.
+A magnetic resonance imaging (MRI) scan is similar to a CT scan.
+However, MRI scans use a magnetic field rather than X-rays to produce a cross-section of your body.
+Sometimes, a special dye is injected as part of the process to give a clear image.

 Tel: (852) 3656 0800